pydt/api/README.md

 * `npm install`
 * Make sure you have the aws cli installed and configured, and then `./sls.sh deploy -v` to have serverless use cloudformation to set things up in AWS.
 * As a part of the deployment, `api-url.txt` will be written to the parent directory.
-Assuming that your other civx projects are on the same level, they'll use that file to configure their dev API endpoint.
+Assuming that your other pydt projects are on the same level, they'll use that file to configure their dev API endpoint.

 ## Prod Deployment